yomotsu/camera-controls/readme.md

 #### `toJSON()`

-get all state in JSON string
+Get all state in JSON string

 #### `fromJSON( json, enableTransition )`

-reproduce the control state with JSON. `enableTransition` is where anim or not in a boolean.
+Reproduce the control state with JSON. `enableTransition` is where anim or not in a boolean.

 #### `dispose()`